Nobody before the 18th century took the first chapter of Genesis as a literal account of the origins of life.Aung San Suu Kyi

 From 'The Pattern in the Stone'

 In crafting the living world, selection has always acted on systems that exhibit spontaneous order.
-If I am right, this underlying order, further honed by selection, augurs a new place for us - expected, rather than vastly improbable, at home in the universe in a newly understood way.Frank Lambert: On Entropy
+If I am right, this underlying order, further honed by selection, augurs a new place for us - expected, rather than vastly improbable, at home in the universe in a newly understood way.Robert Kennedy On Gross National Product

 From the preface to 'At Home in the Universe'.